ecollins27/AlJbra/README.md

     /* returns double approximation of Expression with specified mapping of variable names to double */ public double eval(HashMap<String,Double> values);

+    /* returns Expression with all Scalars replaced with Decimals.
+All evaluable Expressions will be stored as decimal approximations.
+All unevaluable Expression remain in simplest form */ public Expression withDecimals();

     /* returns true if called Expression contains an instance(s) of specified Expression */ public boolean contains(Expression e);